ecamel1/youtube-projects/NetNinja-React/blog/README.md

 ## State
 The state of a component is how the data in the component is at that point of time

+## Props
+Props is a way to pass data from one component to another